json-schema-org/blog/pages/posts/dynamicref-and-generics.md

 ## Generic Types

 By "generic types" I mean the feature in many programming languages to create a type that requires the additional information of one or more secondary types to be complete.
-In object-oriented programming, generics can also apply to services as well as data models, but since we use JSON Schema to describe data models, it's we can be fairly certain that the generic types we care about for this use case are wrappers and containers.
+In object-oriented programming, generics can also apply to services as well as data models, but since we use JSON Schema to describe data models, we can be fairly certain that the generic types we care about for this use case are wrappers and containers.

 In .Net (C#), these are denoted by angle brackets at the end of the type name, so `List<T>` or `Dictionary<TKey, TValue>` where `T`, `TKey`, and `TValue` represent the secondary types.
 (These examples are both container types, but you can also do this with envelope types like [Cloud Events](https://cloudevents.io/) (e.g. `CloudEvent<T>`).)